-The piano has Kawai’s Grand Feel Pedal system which features three pedals: soft, sustain, and sostenuto.
+The piano has Kawai’s Grand Feel Pedal system, which features three pedals: soft, sustain, and sostenuto.
 The sustain pedal is responsive to half-pedal depressions.

 The Kawai CA49 is equipped with beautiful sounds of both the Shigeru Kawai SK-EX Concert Grand Piano and Kawai EX Concert Grand Piano.
 The EX is an earlier generation of Kawai’s concert grands.
 Although it has great sounds, it is a bit less refined than the SK-EX.
 Overall, the SK-EX provides a more expressive color and warmer sound.

 Both of these concert grand voices have been done with multi-dimensional samples on every individual note.
-This is unique with Kawai mid to high-range digital pianos because typically manufacturers of digital pianos do not take individual samples of every single pitch.
+This is unique with Kawai mid to high-range digital pianos because, typically, manufacturers of digital pianos do not take individual samples of every single pitch.

 Kawai’s individual key multi-channel sampling captures completely accurate audio information of every single note.
-When you play any note at a pianissimo or at a fortissimo, it isn’t just volume that changes, you also get slight unique characteristics from note to note.
+When you play any note at a pianissimo or at a fortissimo, it isn’t just the volume that changes; you also get slight unique characteristics from note to note.
 As a result, it more closely mimics an acoustic grand piano.